Coding Agent

 Adding Shell Access

-For tasks that need shell commands (installing packages, running build tools, git operations), add the run tool alongside the filesystem tools.
+For tasks that need shell commands (installing packages, running build tools, git operations), add a wrapper around run with an explicit ShellPolicy alongside the filesystem tools.

 coder_with_shell.py